Install

 This command sets your PATH variable for the current terminal window only.
 To permanently add Monarch to your path, see Update your path.

-Go to one of your Flutter projects and then run
+Go to one of your Flutter projects.
+Then, inside your project’s root directory run:

 monarch init